tfistiak/conf-theme-markup/README.md

 # Conf Theme

-<h1 align="center">HTML Starter Template Built With Gulp & Tailwind CSS</h1>
+<h1 align="center">Conf Theme: Built with Gulp & Tailwind CSS</h1>

-<p align="center">Conf Theme is a free HTML Starter Template built with Gulp and TailwindCSS, providing everything you need to jumpstart your Gulp project and save valuable time.</p>
+<p align="center">Conf Theme is a modern HTML template designed for conferences, events, and gatherings.
+Developed using Gulp and TailwindCSS, it ensures high performance and ease of use.</p>

-<p align="center">Made with ♥ by <a href="https://zeon.studio/">Zeon Studio</a></p>

 <h2 align="center">
 <a target="_blank" href="https://Conf Theme.netlify.app/" rel="nofollow">👀 Demo</a> | <a  target="_blank" href="https://pagespeed.web.dev/analysis/https-Conf Theme-netlify-app/1to2abs0qz?form_factor=desktop">Page Speed (95+)🚀</a>